-Gandy, Sedwick

-A course on contemporary strategies for reaching today's youth and young adults, with emphasis on evangelism and discipleship.
-Attention is given to the philosophy of, and principles for, the four levels of programming: outreach, growth, ministry, and multiplication.
+Gandy, Sedwick A course on contemporary strategies for reaching today's youth and young adults, with emphasis on evangelism and discipleship.
+Attention is given to the philosophy of, and principles for, the four levels of programming: outreach, spiritual growth, ministry training, and leadership multiplication.
 Examination of area ministry strategies through field trips gives practical opportunity to apply classroom instruction to real-world scenarios.
 3 hours.